elbertgong/elbertgong.github.io/_posts/2020-11-29-lonely-holidays.md

 There is near infinite work to be done.
 How could anyone be unemployed?
 There is near infinite content to be consumed.
 How could anyone be bored?
-Ok, let's drill down on specific problems. racial justice, covid crisis relief, domestic violence, health mental health crisis intervention, housing and shelter, employment, civil rights social action, environment and animals, food agriculture nutrition, public safety disaster relief, foreign affairs and national security, science tech, education, arts humanities, recreation sports
+Ok, let's drill down on specific problems. racial justice, covid crisis relief, domestic violence, health, mental health crisis intervention, housing and shelter, employment, civil rights social action, environment and animals, food agriculture nutrition, public safety disaster relief, foreign affairs and national security, science tech, education, arts humanities, recreation sports

 Where are the big projects?
 Chamath says they'll include climate, biotech, education, and food.
 What do most Americans work on now?
 (They drive trucks.)
 What might that potentially look like in the future?